Day 1 Belize City

 If your idea of paradise is white sand, blue waters and palm trees then you’re going to dig Caye Caulker with the next couple of days to explore, relax and get active.
 Relax on the beach with a book, or head out to Hol Chan Marine Reserve, home to the magnificent Blue Hole and the world's second-longest barrier reef.
 Snorkel in the crystal-clear waters among colourful corals and see tropical fish, sharks, and the occasional manta ray, or spend a half-day taking a sea kayak adventure around the nearby reefs and atolls.

 Your time in Caye Caulker is all about taking it easy, so do as much (or as little) as you want with another day here.
 After a day of swimming and lazing on the beach, you’re sure to get hungry.
 If you're interested in sampling local cuisine, Belize is famous for its barbequed food, with some of the best meals cooked on the roadside.
 Caye Caulker is famous for its lobster – not the cheapest meal you'll ever buy, but so (so) good.
 Always make sure that you respect the season: the lobsters can only be caught between June and February.
 If you’re out of season, how about some grilled shrimp and a lovely rum and coke made with the local firewater?

 Day 8 Belize City

 Take a morning water taxi back to Belize City (approximately 1 hour) where the trip will end at the port.
 With no other planned activities for the day in Belize City, and you can safely continue your onward journey in the afternoon.
-Please ask your tour leader If you need any assistance arranging transport to the airport from the port.
-Alternatively you may wish to book extra accommodation and stay on in Caye Caulker.
+Please ask your tour leader If you need any assistance in arranging transport to the airport from the port.
+Alternatively, you may wish to book extra accommodation and stay in Caye Caulker.